helmfile/helmfile/docs/index.md

 HCL values supports interpolations and sharing values across files

 * Only `.hcl` suffixed files will be interpreted as is
-* Helmfile supports 2 differents blocks: `values` and `locals`
+* Helmfile supports 2 different blocks: `values` and `locals`
 * `values` block is a shared block where all values are accessible everywhere in all loaded files
 * `locals` block can't reference external values apart from the ones in the block itself, and where its defined values are only accessible in its local file
 * Only values in `values` blocks are made available to the final root `.Values` (e.g : ` values { myvar = "var" }` is accessed through `{{ .Values.myvar }}`)
 * There can only be 1 `locals` block per file
 * Helmfile hcl `values` are referenced using the `hv` accessor.
 * Helmfile hcl `locals` are referenced using the `local` accessor.
-* Duplicated variables across .hcl `values` blocks are forbidden (An error will pop up specifying where are the duplicates)
+* When the same key is defined multiple times across imported `.hcl` files in `values` blocks, values from later files override those from earlier files (last file loaded wins).
+Map values are merged per key, while list values are replaced as a whole (i.e. not deep-merged).
+Mixed-types overrides (e.g. bool -> string) are supported (latest value/type wins).
 * All cty [standard library functions](`https://pkg.go.dev/github.com/zclconf/go-cty@v1.14.3/cty/function/stdlib`) are available and custom functions could be created in the future

 Consider the following example :